catlinman/comrelay/README.md

 # Comrelay #

-Command line based web hook HTTP server that allows requests to be routed to server side commands via secret key form encoded request authentication.
+Command line based HTTP server that allows requests to be routed to server side commands via secret key form encoded request authentication.

+Notice: Currently secret key passing is not enabled.
+The key is part of the URL for debugging reasons at this point.

 ## Setup ##